KyleL1015/CSE150AMilestone3/README.md

 Where:
 - $\( P(o_{tm} \mid S_i) \)$ is the probability of observing the $\( m \)$-th feature $\( o_{tm} \)$ (e.g., the temperature or wind speed) given hidden state $\( S_i \)$.
+- This works because if you imagine each observation as a separate node (precipitation vs. wind), they are conditionally independent when conditioned on $\( S_n \)$ due to d-separation
 - $\( M \)$ is the total number of attributes (in this case, $\( M = 3 \)$).